evgenyneu/evgenii.com/app/_posts/blog/2014-02-23-podcast-digest-landing-pages-g-plus-authorship.md

 When users reached your "thank you" page they are much easier to convert because they already showed some interest.

-That's a great opportunity to upsale and engage through social media.
+That's a great opportunity to up-sale and engage through social media.

 Make 'thank you' page a separate page so it can be tracked as a goal in Google Analytics.